 Use of Threads

 Creating a new process for each task was in use before the concept of thread arrived.
 Creating a new process for the same task would indulge overhead such as it would consume more time, it will engage resources.
 So, it would be worthwhile to create multiple threads instead of creating multiple processes.

-One of the reasons for creating a thread is that as the threads are lighter in weight they can be created and destroyed very rapidly which in turn saves time.
-In case if all the threads are not CPU bounded and the system has substantial computing and I/O then activities can be overlapped and thereby increases the speed of an application.
+One of the reasons for creating a thread is that as the threads are lighter in weight, they can be created and destroyed very rapidly, which in turn saves time.
+In case all the threads are not CPU bounded and the system has substantial computing and I/O, then activities can be overlapped and thereby increases the speed of an application.

 Types of Threads

-Threads can be the User-level threads and Kernel level threads.
-We will discuss both the threads in brief.
+Threads can be User-level threads and Kernel level threads.
+We will discuss both threads in brief.

-User lever threads are managed at the application level that means the kernel does not even know about the existence of such user level of threads.
+The application level manages the user-level threads, which means the kernel does not even know about the existence of such user-level of threads.
 The context switching of user-level threads does not require the interference of the operating system.
-The user-level threads execute faster when compared to kernel-level thread.
+The user-level threads execute faster when compared to kernel-level threads.

-The kernel-level threads are managed by the kernel of the operating system.
+The kernel of the operating system manages the kernel-level threads.
 You will not find any thread management code present at the application level.
 The context switch timing for the kernel-level thread is more as they are managed by the operating system.
 The kernel-level threads execute slowers as compared to the user-level thread.

 - As threads belonging to the same process share the system resources, they reduce the time of context switching.